Turkey announces new Navtex for seismic activities in Eastern Mediterranean

-Turkey on late Friday announced new Navtex for Barbaros Hayreddin Paşa, outlining seismic vessel's exploration activities off Cyprus coast between Oct.
-10-Nov.
-9.
+Turkey late Friday announced new Navtex for the Barbaros Hayreddin Paşa, outlining the seismic vessel's exploration activities in the Eastern Mediterranean.

+According to the announcement, the vessel will conduct hydrocarbon exploration activities between Oct.
+10 and Nov.
+9 off the Cyprus coast.

+A Navtex, or navigational telex, is a maritime communications system that allows ships to inform other vessels about their presence in an area, as well as other information.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.